DLBPointon/WAKeyboard/diary/diary.md

 Now to pick my kid up from school, take her to the hadware shop and get some inch long m3's before convincing her to give me a final*5 design she wants etched onto the front.
 And then explain that her keycaps won't arrive for another 10 days :|

 # 5th February 2024 (Day 5)
 It turned out that the place i chose for 3d printing [Surface Scan](https://www.surfacescan.co.uk/) had to close due to everyone getting covid, which must have been a real pain for them, so we had to wait as few extra days.
 Which is fine, especially as the end product is great!
 My 3d modeling is quite literally non-existant, I managed to import the bottom plate into Autodesk Fusion and extrude the outline by about an inch ( because of the whole microcontroller _having_ to to internal ).
 I made sure that the walls were all obout 1.5mm thick for rigidity and presto.
+Find the stl in the cad folder.

 Once it arrived, I had to do some artistic restructuring... e.g. i cut out a chunk which turned out be to be fair chunk.
 If I was just more patient then i could have actually measured the cut out and modelled it properly, however, i'm impatient and my boss (a 6yr old) is even less so.